YanBilodeau/CHS-CSB-Processing/README.en.md

 CHS-CSB-Processing is currently under development.
 Several features are still incomplete or under development.
 You can visit the [documentation](https://chs-csb-processing.readthedocs.io/en/latest/) for more information.

 ---

-# Command-Line Interface Tutorial for Bathymetric File Processing

-This tutorial provides a detailed explanation of how to use the command-line module to process and georeference bathymetric data files.
-It covers every parameter and provides practical examples.

----